SEARCH LL1885

 - NC Governor Attends Gala Hosted By Registered Sex Offender.
 Zero Media Coverage.

-- CMS teacher arrested for indecent liberties with student
+- Duplin County teacher charged with indecent liberties involving student

 A.P.
 Dillon at North State Journal